Transcendence (Crimson Glory album): Artwork

-Reception
+Critical reception and legacy

+Upon release Kirk Blows of British magazine Music Week reviewed album positively and found it "more complex and sophisticated" than debut.
+He wrote: "Thoughtfully structured, powerful yet with melodic passages, Transcendence is fine testimony of a band who have the potential to fully establish themselves in the near future."

 In 2005, Transcendence was ranked number 412 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.
 Loudwire named it at #15 in their list "Top 25 Power Metal Albums of All Time".
 ThoughtCo named the album in their list "Essential Power Metal Albums".